EmVot/CI2024_lab1/README.md

 # Experiments and conclusions

-Note: I running time of Approcheches 2 & 3 take more than 1 hour to complete when working with the last three configurations
+Note: I running time of Approcheches 2 & 3 take more than 1 hour to complete when working with the last two configurations

 |Configuration | Elements | Sets   | Density | Greedy Optimal Solution | Approach 1   | Approach 2   | Approach 3    |
 |--------------|----------|--------|---------|-------------------------|--------------|--------------|---------------|